Jerby-Lab/onboarding/README.md

 | #scg-announce     | Place where SCG related announcements are made.
 Outages, maintenance, configuration changes, seminars, related services, …  |
 | #scg-office-hours | SCG office hours happen every two weeks, in this Slack channel.
 Hours are announced in advance at #scg-announce             |

 To gain access to SCG, please email scg-action@lists.stanford.edu, cc-ing Livnat to ask for access and they will process it on the back end.
+Once you are approved, you can sign into SCG via the Terminal by the following command:

+        `ssh SUNetID@scg.stanford.edu`

 ## Storage - Oak